Handedness: Corpus callosum

-Divergent thinking

-Left-handedness is associated with better divergent thinking.

 Products for left-handed use

-Many tools and procedures are designed to facilitate use by right-handed people, with the difficulties faced by left-handed people often being overlooked.
+Many tools and procedures are designed for use by right-handed people, with the difficulties faced by left-handed people often being overlooked.
 John W. Santrock has written, "For centuries, left-handers have suffered unfair discrimination in a world designed for right-handers."

 Although many products for left-handed use are made by specialist producers, they are not available from normal suppliers.
 Even simple items such as knives designed for right-handed use are less convenient for left-handers.
 There are many examples: kitchen tools such as knives, corkscrews and scissors, garden tools, and so on.
 While not requiring a purpose-designed product, there are more appropriate ways for left-handers to tie shoelaces.
 There are companies that supply products designed specifically for left-handed use.
 One such is Anything Left-Handed, which in 1967 opened a shop in Soho, London; the shop closed in 2006, but the company continues to supply left-handed products worldwide by mail order.

 Stringed instruments such as the guitar and electric bass have been adapted for left-handed musicians.
 However, some guitarists such as Jimi Hendrix simply reversed the strings and played their instrument "upside down," though others such as Paul McCartney use left-hand guitar and bass models.

-Writing from left to right, as in many languages, with the left hand tends to smear what has just been written, depending on how long it takes for the ink to dry.
-Left-handed writers have developed various ways of holding a pen to achieve the best results.
+Writing from left to right, as in most languages, with the left hand tends to smear the ink what has just been written, depending on how long it takes for the ink to dry.
+Left-handed writers have developed various ways of tilting the paper, or holding a pen to achieve the best results.
 For using a fountain pen, preferred by many left-handers, nibs ground to optimise left-handed use (pushing rather than pulling across the paper) without scratching are available.